AustinWang2312/Calculator/README.md

 # Setup

 ## Prerequisites
-Make sure that Node, npm, and python3 are installed by using the following commands
+Make sure that Node, npm, and python3 are installed by following the instructions below.
-1. node --version
-2. npm --version
-3. python3 --version
+1. Node/npm are installable here: https://nodejs.dev/en/download/
+2. Run `node --version` and `npm --version` to verify.

+3. Python3 is installable here: https://www.python.org/downloads/
+4. Run `python3 --version`to verify

 ## Flask Setup

-1. Navigate to the "backend" directory with app.py in it. ('cd backend')
+1. Navigate to the "backend" directory with app.py in it. (`cd backend`)

-2. If you are on Windows, run set FLASK_APP=..
-If you are on Unix, run export FLASK_APP=.
+2. If you are on Windows, run `set FLASK_APP=.`.
+If you are on Unix, run `export FLASK_APP=.`

-3. Download dependencies using 'pip3 install -r requirements.txt'
+3. Download dependencies using `pip3 install -r requirements.txt`

-4. Run flask run in terminal.
+4. Run `flask run` in terminal.

 ## React Setup